Kixiron/crunch-lang/README.md

 :: Importing everything from a file import 'directory.file' exposing *
 :: Now everything from `file` is exposed

+:: Importing a dynamic library
+:: The syntax is the same as for importing files, except the keyword `lib` is used after `import` import lib 'my_library'
 ```

 To specify information about your package, use the `Compacter.crunch` file in the root of the project